What To Know About Tiny Homes in Massachusetts?

 Tiny Houses Come to Massachusetts

-So what has prompted me to write this article was like many of you am curious about tiny homes.
+So what prompted me to write this article was like many of you am curious about tiny homes.

 Lawrence already houses 80,000 people in only 7 square miles.
 It’s packed.
 Now add more families to tiny houses and tiny lots.
 Then two cars parked out front?
 They have also talked about them being off-grid.
 Solar with composting toilets and rainwater collection?
 Really?